 The flow of communication is essential to good business operations.
 However, costs can soon add up when waste is unchecked and when organisations are stuck with a system that is no longer fit-for-purpose.
 Out-of-area calls, unreliable long-distance phone conferencing and even unnecessary face-to-face meetings (when factoring in the associated expense of time and travel) mean that communications budgets can easily spiral out of control.
-Still, with the right IT project management company and a tech partner who understands your organisation’s needs and objectives, these costs can be significantly reduced.
+Still, with the right IT project management company and a tech partner who understands your organisation’s needs and objectives, these costs.

-What’s more, a good tech provider could even unlock additional benefits and features that may otherwise be impossible with, for example, a traditional phone system.
+What’s more, a good tech provider could eventhat may otherwise be impossible with, for example, a traditional phone system.

 The first step in implementing change for the better is taking a step back, assessing what is working (and what isn’t) and where improvements can be made.
 When it comes to communications systems, your organisation may want to ask: